 Arkadij Maslow: Dissident Against His Will (1891-1941)

-In the GDR he was considered a renegade of communism, in the West he was, if at all, mentioned only in connection with his partner Ruth Fischer: Arkadij Maksimovich Maslow (1891-1941), born as Isaac Yefimovich Chemerinsky in Yelisavetgrad in the Ukraine.
-For a short time, Ruth Fischer and Arkadij Maslow led the Communist Party of Germany, the KPD, in order to submit it to Moscow.
-After they had done their duty they were removed from the KPD leadership in the fall of 1925 and expelled from the party a year later.
-From then on they lived the life of communist outsiders – persecuted by Hitler and by Stalin.
-Through France and Portugal, Maslow escaped to Cuba, where he was murdered.
-Committed to the cause of a radical-socialist labor movement that was in ruins, Maslow died as a militant anti-Stalinist.
+In the GDR he was considered a renegade of communism, in the West he was mentioned at best in connection with his partner Ruth Fischer: Arkadij Maksimovich Maslow (1891-1941), born as Isaac Yefimovich Chemerinsky in Yelisavetgrad in the Ukraine.
+Ruth Fischer and Arkadij Maslow briefly led the Communist Party of Germany, the KPD, and swore it to submission to Moscow.
+After this duty was accomplished they were removed from the KPD leadership in fall 1925 and expelled from the party a year later.
+Henceforth they both lived as communist outsiders – persecuted by both Hitler and Stalin.
+Maslow escaped to Cuba via France and Portugal and was murdered in Havana in November 1941.
+He died as a communist dissident committed to the cause of a radical-socialist labor movement that lay in ruins.

 Prof. Dr. Mario Keßler